 If this test is positive, the source of the blood could be a colon cancer, and you’ll be advised to undergo further investigations.

-So, ladies, no matter what your age, you deserve to look and feel your best.
+Ladies, no matter what your age, you deserve to be at your best.

 Invest in your health early, and have these issues checked out by your doctor.

 Having Women’s Health concerns? lease visit us or contact us at our GP Plus Clinics in Singapore.
 We are open on weekends too.
 For more information, please visit DTAP Clinic website, www.dtapclinic.com or email them at email@example.com